Connecting the world and beyond

 Issuer Identifier Number

-Applicants applying for a single IIN are requested to fill in the registration form and submit it to the approving organization in their country for completion before it is sent to ITU for registration, accompanied by evidence of payment to the ITU. (see detailed procedure further below)
+Applicants applying for a single IIN (and INoS if the Administration assigns a smaller amount of numbering resources) are requested to fill in the notification form and submit it to the approving organization (normally the Administration) in their country for completion before it is sent to ITU for notification. (see detailed procedure further below)

 Note by the TSB

-For your information, the complete list of ITU-registered Issuer Identifier Numbers (IINs) is published periodically as an Annex to the ITU Operational Bulletin (free download available).
-All changes to information contained in the list of ITU-registered IINs should be communicated to the ITU, TSB/OBNA Secretariat, for record update and publication as amendments in the ITU Operational Bulletin (free download available).
+For information, the complete list of Issuer Identifier Numbers (IINs) (and INoS in case with sub-assignment) that have been notified to ITU is published periodically as an Annex to the ITU Operational Bulletin (available for free download).
+All changes to the information contained in this list should also be communicated to the TSB Secretariat at ITU for record updates and publication as amendments in the ITU Operational Bulletin (available for free download).

-The sections below describe in detail the procedures for new registration, modification and cancellation.
+The sections below describe in detail the procedures for assignment, modification and cancellation.

 Additional information related to IIN: